Aahmed-Hossain/PERN-Office-Lunch-Hub/README.md

 - Admin can see all menu selected by the employee/users.
 - Only current days menu/lunch option shown on the home page.
 #### Employee dashboard or user dashboard:
--Employee can select a meal.
+- Employee can select a meal.
 - An employee can't select more than one meal option in the current day.
 - Employee can delete his meal after deleting meal employee can select another one meal.
-- Jwt authentication implemented
-- Afrer reloading user consisted by saving local storage.

 ## Database Schema